Children’s Choirs begin September 10, 2017!

 Children’s choirs are offered during the school year for children four years old through eighth grade.
 They meet on Sunday evenings and are dismissed to choir from the evening worship service.

 - Cherub Choir – 4 yrs. through first grade meets in the Outback Room in the Multi-Purpose Building.
-Directed by Emily Ulrich and Liz Taylor, with help from a team of able youth and adults, this choir focuses on finding the singing voice, using our voices in worship, and having fun with music and instruments.
+Directed by Liz Taylor, with help from a team of able youth and adults, this choir focuses on finding the singing voice, using our voices in worship, and having fun with music and instruments.
 Learning hymns of faith is a large part of our curriculum each year.
 Cherub Choir members must be picked up by a family member in their choir room immediately after the evening service.

 - Praise Troop – second through fourth grades meet in the Choir Room #138 in the Education Building.
 They will be directed by Margaret Sprow assisted by her seasoned team of volunteers.
 This choir concentrates on fundamentals of music reading with further training in leading in worship.
 Singers may be picked up in the choir room.